How Many Bank Accounts Should I Have?

 No Bank Accounts?
 Never a Good Idea

-Not everyone wants a bank account, and 4.5% of U.S. households reported being entirely unbanked in a 2021 survey by the Federal Deposit Insurance Corporation (FDIC).
-Some of the survey’s most commonly cited reasons for choosing not to bank were an inability to meet minimum balance requirements.
-Unwillingness to pay account fees, and mistrust in financial institutions.
+Not everyone wants a bank account, and 4.5% of U.S. households reported being entirely unbanked in a 2021 survey by the Federal Deposit Insurance Corporation.

-But stashing a pile of Benjamins under your sofa cushions exposes you to major risks, as all of your capital could be stolen, misplaced, or destroyed.
+But stashing a pile of Benjamins under your sofa cushions exposes you to major risks, as it could be stolen, misplaced, or destroyed.

 One Account: For Bare-Minimum Banking

-Financial psychology aside, opening separate checking and savings accounts allows you to choose the best-in-class offerings available for both account categories.
-This helps you earn extra money back on your balances while taking advantage of the full range of banking features out there.
+Financial psychology aside, opening separate checking and savings accounts allows you to choose the best-in-class for both account categories.

-Let’s say you move your $12,000 emergency fund out of your MMA at 3.75% APY and transfer it to a high-yield savings account at 4.75% APY.
-The extra 1% in APY you’ll get with the savings account will earn over $700 more during five years than it would have earned in the MMA.
+Let’s say you have $12,000 earmarked as an emergency fund in your MMA at 3.75% APY.
+If you transfer it to an HYSA at 4.75% APY, that extra 1% in APY will earn over $700 more during five years than it would have earned in the MMA.

 Three Accounts: For Small Business Owners

-If you own a business, maintaining at least one dedicated business banking account, in addition to your personal checking and savings accounts, holds a number of benefits, including:
+If you own a business, you should have at least one dedicated business banking account, in addition to your personal checking and savings accounts.
+Here's why:

 • Legitimacy: Lenders may not take your business seriously if it doesn’t have a dedicated bank account, and that could be a strike against it when they evaluate your applications for business credit.